Project proposals are how you can get management to act on your ideas. They’re the bottom-up version of a project request form.

 - Define your audience

-- Assess the time and resources this will take
+- Assess the time and resources the project will need

 Don’t worry too much about the language you’re using or being terribly well-formatted here.
 Instead, focus your attention on getting the base facts right and covering yourself for any questions that might counter your proposal.